 In 1989, the then University of Colorado Health Sciences Center School of Nursing hired Dr. Diane J. Skiba to develop the informatics specialty option and to serve as the Director of Informatics.
 Over the course of the next 8 years, Dr. Skiba helps build the technology infrastructure in the School of Nursing and pilot-tested the informatics specialty option to the local student population.

-In 1997, Dr. Skiba, Associate Dean for Informatics and Director of Academic Innovations and Dr. Amy Barton, Associate Dean for Clinical Practice created the online informatics program.
+In 1997, Dr. Skiba, Associate Dean for Informatics and Director of Academic Innovations, and Dr. Amy Barton, Associate Dean for Clinical Practice created the online informatics program.
 Three concepts were instrumental in the design of the online program.
 First, an interdisciplinary focus was essential.
 Second, a learner-centered model was foundational.
 Third, funding was key to experimenting with new technologies to support the online program.

-Throughout our over 20 years history of being online, we have adapted and modified our program foster a learner-centric model.
+Throughout our over 20 years of history of being online, we have adapted and modified our program to foster a learner-centric model.
 Our informatics courses are modularized so that we do a deep dive into content rather than surface learning with a new topic each week.
 Modules last between 3-4 weeks.
 You typically have four modules in a course over the semester.